jamescherti/easysession.el/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.

+## Comparison with alternatives

+### desktop.el (built-in)

+While `desktop.el` is a foundational session management tool for Emacs, it has several limitations:
+- It can be bulky and slow in operation.
+- It primarily saves Emacs' state on exit and restores it on startup, making it difficult to switch between different session files during an editing session.
+- It lacks support for saving and restoring indirect buffers (clones).

+In contrast, `easysession.el` offers enhanced functionality:
+- It supports saving and loading various buffer types, including indirect buffers (clones).
+- It allows users to load or save different sessions while actively editing, without the need to restart Emacs.
+- It excels in speed and efficiency, enabling seamless session management within Emacs.

 ## Links